-Jade Jackson is an experienced and energetic trial attorney who joined the Thompson Coe Dallas office in January 2022.
-Jade is a member of the firm's Professional Liability practice, where she pursues effective and efficient resolution of professional malpractice and other complex litigation disputes.
+Jade Jackson is an experienced and energetic trial attorney, who pursues effective and efficient resolution of professional malpractice and other complex litigation disputes.

 Her commitment to advocacy and service originated not in a courtroom, but in a newsroom.
 Her experience as a former newspaper journalist at outlets ranging from the Abilene Reporter-News to the Tampa Bay Times helped refine her analytical, writing, research, and investigative skills.
 Jade brings her wealth of knowledge, unique perspective, and diverse skill set to every case she takes on.

 Throughout her career, she has fostered close client relationships using a straightforward, detail-oriented, and clear communication approach.
 She endeavors to successfully collaborate with her clients through the entire life cycle of the matter, from inception to resolution.